tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 ### Evaluation Metrics

+__required__: add at least a short explanation about what is a confusion matrix and its relevance to your project.
+In fact, it is a good choice to show it in the your project as you can check which digits your solution is having a hard time to classify or is confusing.

+"A SUPERVISED CLASSFIER SUCH AS SVM HAS KNOWN LABELLED DATA, SO WE CAN DETERMINE THE NUMBER OF TRUE POSITIVES AND FALSE POSITIVES, THESE COMPRISE QUADRANTS OF A CONFUSION MATRIX."

+__required__: you do a good job on explaining 'how' to calculate the metrics, but you are missing a sustainable justification of 'why' these metrics are relevant to this project.
+For example, why don't you use accuracy?
+Would you be interested in the error rate per digit?
+Is it possible to obtain that using your current metrics?

 The evaluation metric for this model will be the error rate, this is to enable a direct comparison with the benchmark, which calculates this value in the paper.
 We noted above that the error rate can be derived from the recall rate.